daniel-molina/visualequation/HACKING.md

 delete-horizontal-space with every negative numerical argument until reaching the last supeq.
 A numerical argument -n smaller than -1 acts from the n-ulevel usupeq of selection to the 1-ulevel usupeq of selection.

+##### create-horizontal-space (C-\)
+It is not a readline command.

+If selection is a block, replace every symbol of selected block by a VOID (it acts recursively on subeqs of selection).

+With a negative argument -n, n-ulevel subeqs of selection are replaced by VOIDs before applying the default command.

 ##### kill-region (Maybe we bound it even if it is not a default of readline)
 Kill the text between the point and  mark  (saved  cursor  posi‐